Taking A “What Type Of Therapy Do I Need?” Quiz (UK)

 - For those experiencing abuse, please contact the Domestic Violence Hotline at 1-800-799-SAFE (7233)

-- For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357
+- For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-HELP (4357)

 The UK has seen a significant rise in the popularity of talk therapy for mental health in recent years.
 According to the most recent Public Perceptions Survey by the British Association of Counsellors and Psychotherapists (BACP), approximately 30% of adults in the UK sought therapy or counselling over the past 12 months.
 While more and more people are interested in seeking mental health services, deciding what type of therapy might be best for an individual’s unique situation can be confusing.
 Here, we’ll discuss a few common therapy types as well as online quizzes that may help you determine therapy options to explore.
+Taking a short quiz online is a quick task, and a simple quiz such as this can move you along your path.

 What’s in a “What type of therapy do I need” quiz (UK)?

 A therapy quiz may ask about your emotional tendencies and preferences for problem-solving.
 Some therapy quizzes may also ask about any pre-existing mental illnesses, such as mood disorders or post-traumatic stress disorder (PTSD).
-Some ask about medical conditions and chronic pain too.
+Some ask about medical conditions and chronic pain, too.
 These can often affect a person’s mental health, so individuals who experience such conditions may benefit most from specific types of therapy.

 Where can I find a quiz that matches people with various types of therapy?